Semos Cloud Receives 2018 SAP Pinnacle Award: SAP App Center Partner of the Year

 “JobPts is an Exceptional Platform,

 This award represents Semos Cloud contribution to make SAP App Center a successful story.
-Cooperation between teams from SAP App Center and Semos Cloud has built a great way for customers to consume pre-built add-ons to further enhance their SuccessFactors investment.
+Cooperation between teams from SAP App Center and Semos Cloud have built a great way for customers to consume pre-built addons to further enhance their SuccessFactors investment.
 Together we managed to drive successful software deployments and help companies change their workplace by adopting our solutions through SAP Cloud Platform.

-Visit the Semos SAP App Center site to learn more about Semos Cloud offerings – https://www.sapappcenter.com/listing?q=semos#!/list/page/1/search=semos
+Visit the Semos SAP App Center site to see more about Semos offerings – https://www.sapappcenter.com/listing?q=semos#!/list/page/1/search=semos